AdmcCarthy/Stroop_Effect/README.rst

 The dependent variable is the time a participant takes to respond.
 This type of data is a temporal ratio.

+The independent variable is the condition, congruent or incongruent.

 2. Hypotheses for this task
 ---------------------------

 The results have come from a repeated measures design so the hypothesis test will compare the difference between the two sets of results.
+These results are both samples of the population.

 .. image:: docs\images\H0.png
    :scale: 100 %